ththeheh/ansible-nginx-deploy/README.md

-# ⚙️nsible Automation: NGINX Web Server Deployment
+# Ansible Automation: NGINX Web Server Deployment

 This project automates the installation and configuration of the **NGINX web server** on a local Ubuntu system using **Ansible**.
 It’s designed as a hands-on learning exercise in infrastructure as code (IaC) and system automation.